feklee/MultiTrans/README.md

  2. Make sure that the FTDI is connected to the computer and that the serial console is started.

- 3. Plug in near simultaneously, i.e. within about a second, the power connection as well as the FTDI on the Arduino that should be monitored.
+ 3. Plug in near simultaneously – i.e. within about a second – the power connection as well as the FTDI on the Arduino that should be monitored.
 The green lights should flash in sync at least once at the very beginning.